ashikthomson/face-recognition-based-attendance/README.md

-This project was accompolished by moodifying from the below mentioned project https://github.com/informramiz/opencv-face-recognition-python A ton thanks to its creators
+This project was accompolished by moodifying from the below mentioned project https://github.com/informramiz/opencv-face-recognition-python

+A ton thanks to its creators.

+Steps to run the project: